weineran/web_ad_measurements/README.md

 Open Chrome Canary and navigate to `chrome://inspect/` Confirm that you see your phone's Chrome tab listed here.
 ### Step 4.
 Run the script
-`python chrome-automation-WebSocket.py 5 ./url_list.txt ./`
+`python chrome-automation-WebSocket.py 5 ./url_list.txt ./`</br>
+You may be prompted for a little additional info while the script is running.</br>
-This will look in the file `url_list.txt` for a list of URLs to load.
+The script will look in the file `url_list.txt` for a list of URLs to load.</br>
-It will load each URL in the list and collect data for `5` seconds before loading the next URL in the list.
+It will load each URL in the list and collect data for `5` seconds before loading the next URL in the list.</br>
-Data from each page load will be saved in a separate file in the output directory: `./` For more info, you can run: `python chrome-automation-WebSocket.py -h`
+Data from each page load will be saved in a separate file in the output directory: `./`</br>
+For more info, you can run: `python chrome-automation-WebSocket.py -h`